Skip to content

 Settings

-We'll still surface queries being triggered by exact match close variants if they're also being triggered in other ad groups - as they would benefit from adding to the most relevant ad group (to ensure your serving the best ads and landing page for that search).
+Exclude close variants: You can choose to exclude close variants (exact and phrase) in the Add Queries Tool by turning the setting "on".
+We'll still surface queries being triggered by close variants if they're being triggered in multiple ad groups - as they would benefit from adding to the most relevant ad group (to ensure your serving the best ads and landing page for that search).

 N.B.
 When switching this setting on, the system will need to reprocess your search terms to deduplicate them from your broad match keywords - meaning you will need to wait around an hour before your new list of search terms is available.